Qormi F.C.: History

 Qormi Football Club was founded in 1961 after the amalgamation of Qormi Youngsters (from the parish of St. Sebastian) and Qormi United (from the parish of St. George), which is from where the club acquired its motto Fl-Għaqda s-Saħħa, (Strength in Unity).
 The first club from Qormi dates back to the 1920s.
 The club thus celebrated the 50th anniversary in 2011.
 Qormi Football Club is affiliated with the Malta Football Association (MFA) which is the main football body in Malta.
 The Qormi FC Youth Nursery is a sub-committee of Qormi FC and almost 200 youngsters are affiliated with the nursery.

-Qormi Football Grounds (Thomaso Grounds) are situated in Valletta Road, Qormi and the amenities includes pitches, a conference hall, fitness centre, bar and the Qormi FC Youth Nursery Headquarters.
+Qormi Football Grounds (Thomaso Grounds) are situated in Valletta Road, Qormi and the amenities include pitches, a conference hall, fitness centre, bar and the Qormi FC Youth Nursery Headquarters.
 Qormi's official colours are Yellow and Black.
 Qormi's biggest arch rivals are Zebbug Rangers from neighbouring town of Zebbug, Malta.

 The club has spent some of its seasons yo-yo-ing from one division to another, but has recently started to build a more solid pace, progressing slowly but steadily to the upper divisions.
 Season 2007–08 was the best ever season in the club's recent history.
 Qormi clinched a second position finish in the Maltese First Division, following a hardly fought play-off penalty win against Mosta, which acquired the club's accession to the Maltese Premier League.
 Season 2008–09 will be the first season that Qormi will spend in the highest echelons of Maltese football since the old First Division was renamed the Premier League.
 To prepare for their first Maltese Premier League campaign, Qormi brought in ten new signings and gave a new look to the club's image.
 The team performed well in pre-season friendlies.
 In a press release, the club's committee expressed its aim to stay in top flight and possibly even making it to the Championship Pool.
 Nevertheless, Qormi still struggled against relegation like most newly promoted teams in the Premier League.
 Promotion was only achieved on the last day of the league, with a 2–0 win on Hamrun Spartans F.C.
 Season 2009–10 saw Qormi achieving a historical stint in the Maltese top-flight, as well as in the FA Trophy.
 The success was especially aided with arguably the best signing in the club's history, Camilo.
 Camilo finished top scorer in the league with 24 goals in 22 appearances where Qormi finished in the third place.
 Qormi then had to play a decider match to determine the taker of the Europa League spot for the next season, a match which Qormi lost to Sliema 0–2.
 Qormi also could have achieved a spot through the cup, however, albeit making it to the final, Qormi lost to Valletta 1–2.